Introduction

 Reporting & Forecasting Notes

-• How projected revenue is distributed is visible only in the Financial Items report, this feature doesn't affect time tracking or booking dates.
+How projected revenue is distributed is visible in the Financial Items report and the deal forecast charts.
+This feature doesn't affect time tracking or booking dates.

-• The spread dates are only for revenue recognition.
+The distribution dates are only for expected revenue distribution.
 Users can still track time against deal services before or after these dates as needed.

-“Can I split the total deal revenue across multiple months in my report?”
+“Can I split the total deal revenue across multiple months?”
 Yes, you now can.

 Managing Won and Lost Deals